kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   must use the same bitstream.
 Once bitstream-ml-v2 is loaded, other pods needing bitstream-crypto-v1 must use a different FPGA.

-This KEP introduces a `sharingAffinity` field on the `ResourceSlice` spec that allows drivers to declare, via CEL expressions, how to extract the affinity keys that constrain sharing from the driver's existing opaque device configuration.
+This KEP introduces a `sharingAffinity` field on `ResourceSlice.spec` that allows drivers to declare, via CEL expressions, how to extract the affinity keys that constrain sharing from the driver's existing opaque device configuration. `sharingAffinity` is published as **pool-level metadata** in a dedicated slice within the pool — a slice that carries `sharingAffinity` does not carry `devices`, and vice versa — mirroring the established `sharedCounters` (KEP-4815) pattern.
+This gives one source of truth per pool for how to interpret the driver's opaque-config schema, even when the pool is chunked across many ResourceSlices.

 On the claim side, there is no API change — workloads continue to author their driver's opaque config exactly as they do today.
-When the scheduler is evaluating a candidate device in a slice that declares `sharingAffinity`, it runs each of that slice's published CEL extractors against the opaque-config objects that are in scope for the request currently being filtered (per `DeviceClaimConfiguration.Requests`), collects the non-empty key/value pairs returned, and records them in `AllocatedState` alongside consumed capacity.
+When the scheduler is evaluating a candidate device, it looks up the pool's metadata slice, runs each published CEL extractor whose selector matches the candidate device (or that has no selector) against the opaque-config objects in scope for the request currently being filtered (per `DeviceClaimConfiguration.Requests`), and — if every applicable group is fully satisfied — records the resulting key/value pairs in `AllocatedState` alongside consumed capacity.
 This enables the scheduler to gate remaining capacity on locked devices and safely reuse them for compatible claims when selected by the existing allocator.
 Alpha provides correctness only —